 The Loire Valley is known as the “Garden of France” with its fertile fields, tapestry of vineyards and ancient forests.
 The area boasts an abundance of fairytale Renaissance châteaux, dotted along France’s longest and most beautiful river, the Loire.

 We tour one of the majestic châteaux and enjoy lunch on the grounds before continuing into the region of France called the Paris Basin.
 This is one the country’s biggest field crop producing regions and has relatively larger farms than other areas of France.
-We visit one of these farms before continuing onto Paris in time for a Seine River cruise and riverside restaurant dinner.
+We visit one of these farms before continuing onto Paris in time for a Seine River cruise before our Parisian dinner.

 A guided tour this morning of the classic sights of Paris including Tuileries Gardens, the Champs-Elysees, Arc de Triomphe etc before free time to visit one or two of the many museums – and other landmarks – Paris has to offer.

 Time this morning for some last minute Parisian shopping or sightseeing before heading north out of town and into the farmlands of the northern Paris Basin.
 We visit an arable farm in the Arranville region and continue north to Villers-Bretonneux, the town that was liberated by Australian troops on Anzac Day 1918.
 This is also the location of the recently opened Sir John Monash Centre.
 This wonderful exhibit is a very moving commemoration of the Australian men and women who served on the Western Front.

 We continue on to Amiens – a city divided by the Somme River and the reason for its strategic importance during WWI and WWII.
 The town was fought over during both World Wars and was repeatedly occupied by both sides.
 The 1918 Battle of Amiens was the opening phase of the Hundred Days Offensive which directly led to the Armistice with Germany.